 If your riding mower suddenly stops working, it might be due to transmission issues.
 This is a common issue in riding lawn mowers because the transmission is constantly used to start successfully.

 Failed transmission could also be why your equipment is moving in one direction but not the other.
-We recommend seeking professional help to fix the issue when your mower stops pulling properly which requires taking apart the riding mower.
+You might consider seeking professional help to fix the issue when your mower stops pulling properly which requires taking apart the riding mower.

 #5: Damaged Drive Belt